open-learning-exchange/open-learning-exchange.github.io/pages/simpleinstall.md

 ###About Homebrew:
 * Homebrew simplifies the process of downloading,compiling and installing softwares using simple script.
 * It is bulk installer and command line utility script which automate the process of installation on OS X operating system .
 * Homebrew is package manager which implemented in ruby language.
-You can reaserch more about it by visiting http://brew.sh/ link.
+You can research more about it by visiting http://brew.sh/ link.

 ###Usefull links:
 [Homebrew](http://brew.sh/ )